isomerpages/nlb-learning/_singapore/Adults/Content on Vanishing Trades.md

 <p><b> The Bygone Age Of Letter Writing In Old Singapore | A Frame In Time 2 | Full Episode (48 mins)
 </b>
 <br>This show helmed by filmmaker Kelvin Tong uses Ong Kim Seng’s painting of the 'Night Calligrapher’ to set the scene of what the age of letter writing was like.
 It intermixes a short fictional story as well as interviews with the artist, academics, the son of a letter writer, and a ma jie, among others.
 “Letter writers played the important role of helping Singapore’s migrant forefathers write letters to their loved ones in their city of birth.
 They also doubled as calligraphers for Chinese New Year couplets and ancestral altars.”
 There are segments of the video with English subtitles.<br><br>
-<small> The Bygone Age Of Letter Writing In Old Singapore | A Frame In Time 2 | Full Episode (2021, 31 December).
+<small> The Bygone Age Of Letter Writing In Old Singapore | A Frame In Time 2 | Full Episode (2021, December 31).
 CNA Insider.
 Retrieved 2022, September 1.</small></p>
 </div>
 </div>